 SU QLD Chaplaincy

-Type of Support: Prayer, Financial ($5000/year per chaplain – a total of $10,000), and Practical ways of supporting.
+Type of Support: Prayer, Financial ($4000/chaplain – total of $12000), and Practical support.

 Bishop Daniel Deng (Diocese of Duk, South Sudan)

-St Bart’s Liaison: Adam Lowe.
+St Bart’s Liaison: Adam Lowe and Hannah Mason

-St Bart’s Liaison: Barry Stone.
+St Bart’s Liaison: Barry Stone and Geoff Bishop